jamespack/docker-postgres-backups/README.md

 =======================

 Uses `pg_dump` to dump a linked postgres container, encrypts with PGP and uploads to S3.
-Runs every 4 hours via cron.
+Runs every day at 3am via cron.

 Example docker-compose declaration
 ----------------------------------